davide-marino00/PBI_DOCS/refac.md

 			    SUM(vw_Timesheet[Hours])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total hours tracked in a timesheet, but it also includes a check to handle situations where no hours have been recorded.
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total hours tracked in a timesheet, but it includes a check to handle cases where no hours have been recorded.

 Here's a breakdown of what it does:

 1. **SUM(vw_Timesheet[Hours])**: This part of the expression adds up all the hours recorded in the `Hours` column of the `vw_Timesheet` table.

-2. **ISBLANK(...)**: This function checks if the result of the SUM calculation is blank (i.e., if there are no hours recorded).
+2. **ISBLANK(...)**: This function checks if the result of the SUM calculation is blank (meaning there are no hours recorded).

-3. **IF(...)**: The IF function evaluates the result of the ISBLANK check:
+3. **IF(...)**: The IF function evaluates the condition provided by ISBLANK.
-   - If the total hours are blank (meaning no hours have been tracked), it returns the text "Empty".
+   - If the total hours are blank (i.e., no hours have been tracked), it returns the text "Empty".
    - If there are hours recorded, it returns the total number of hours calculated by the SUM function.

-In simple terms, this measure helps users understand whether any hours have been tracked.
-If no hours are recorded, it clearly indicates that with the word "Empty".
-If hours are present, it shows the total number of hours tracked.
-This is useful for reporting and ensuring that users can quickly see if there is missing data in their timesheets.
+In simple terms, this measure helps to identify whether any hours have been logged in the timesheet.
+If no hours are logged, it clearly indicates that by returning "Empty".
+If hours are logged, it provides the total number of hours tracked.
+This is useful for reporting and ensuring that time tracking is being properly maintained.

 **`trackedDiff`**